 The most important benefit of the switch port monitor is that it automatically discovers switches operating at near full capacity.
 You can easily reclaim unused ports to facilitate intelligent capacity planning and purchase decisions.
 The switch port monitor provides data on network switches by port in use, CPU load, memory used, etc. You can even drill down into specific port data to obtain active and historical port utilization information.
 These reports are integral for meeting compliance needs.

 As a best practice for safeguarding your network from security risks, accurate information on unused switch ports helps the administrator keep these ports closed.

 Switch port monitoring can be enabled for all switches where administrators need insight into port utilization, CPU load, memory and detailed port data along with active and historical port utilization details.
 All devices are automatically discovered and monitored for port or user information.

 Device information like port details are stored in a database called Management Information Base (MIB).
-Tools like SolarWinds User Device Tracker while polling the network for device details, fetches specific port data from devices like routers and switches.
+Tools like SolarWinds User Device Tracker, while polling the network for device details, fetch specific port data from devices like routers and switches.
 This information is very useful to visualize switch port utilization and status for capacity planning and troubleshooting to locate a problematic device on the network.